Worried about your toddler suddenly refusing milk when he had always loved it? Here’s what to do if your child stopped drinking milk.

 1. Sneak milk into other meals

 If your toddler won’t drink milk in a typical way (as a liquid in a cup), sneak it in into other meals.

 Cereal is a popular one kids will easily eat, even if they’ve suddenly stopped drinking milk.
 Not only will your toddler eat milk-soaked cereal, he just might slurp it from the bowl once the cereal has finished.
 My kids will finish off their bowls of cereal down to the last drop.

 You can add milk or yogurt to smoothies to give him the benefits of milk without actually drinking it plain from a cup.
 And cook meals you can easily sneak milk into, like mashed potatoes with cheese and fettuccine Alfredo.
 I like to add milk to our oatmeal breakfast for an additional boost and flavor.

 Free resource: Struggling with raising a strong-willed child?
-Download my PDF, 5 Tips to Raising a Strong-Willed Child to discover 5 ways to nurture and work with—not against—your child’s inner spirit and personality.
+Grab 5 Tips to Raising a Strong-Willed Child to discover 5 ways to nurture and work with—not against—your child’s inner spirit and personality.
 You’ll also get my newsletters, which parents say they LOVE:

 “Thanks for all great informative emails and articles throughout the years.
 You are very supportive and it’s great to have such a resource as your teachings!
 Keep going and doing great work for all us mothers out here!” -Christina Bauhn

 2. Offer milk in a different way

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.